 • UNITY-NHL MZL Single Agent Umbralisib Cohort: The MZL cohort enrolled adult patients who had at least one prior line of therapy that included an anti-CD20 monoclonal antibody.
 This cohort was designed to evaluate the safety and efficacy of single agent umbralisib and the primary endpoint is ORR as determined by Independent Review Committee (IRC) assessment.
-The primary analysis of ORR will be conducted once all treated patients have had at least 9 cycles (Cycle = 28 days) of follow-up.
 Secondary endpoints include safety, duration of response, and progression-free survival (PFS).